 This clump-forming stem succulent grows up to 6-12 inches tall; the flowers have a pale-cream inner surface over its corolla, and the five lobes hide their tips by curving back.

 13. Stapelia grandiflora

 This tufted cactus-like plant features large and showy starfish-shaped blooms.
 It is a variable species with several hybrids.

 It forms a dense clump of erect, four-angled stems covered in small, soft leaves.
 The star-shaped purple-burgundy blooms have textured skin and a beautiful protruding dark flower-like center.

 15. Stapelia hirsuta var. tsomoensis

-The star-shaped hairy blooms of this variety have textured pink to the yellow surface with a beautiful center.
+The star-shaped hairy blooms of this variety have textured pink to yellow surfaces with a beautiful center.

 16. Stapelia hirsuta var. gariepensis